-8.7.2 Marine Mammals Protection Act
+7.10.2 Marine Mammals Protection Act

 The Marine Mammals Protection Act (MMPA), enacted in 1972, serves to protect all marine mammals in U.S. waterways from harm, capture, and harassment.
 The act was passed due to several findings including the potential risk of extinction or depletion that some marine mammals may face as a result from human action, the fact that marine mammal species must not be permitted to fall below optimum levels for sustainable population, and the understanding that measures should be taken to replenish these species (Marine Mammal Protection Act, 1972).
-Given the rise in transportation through, over, and adjacent to U.S. waterways resulting from the oil sands industry; this act is important in considering transportation routes and measuring impacts on aquatic organisms.
+Given the rise in transportation through, over, and adjacent to U.S. waterways resulting from the oil sands industry, this act is important when considering transportation routes and measuring impacts to marine mammals and their support habitats.

-8.7.3 Endangered Species Act (ESA)
+7.10.3 Endangered Species Act (ESA)

 In an effort to conserve endangered and threatened species and their habitats, the ESA mandates that federal departments and agencies ensure that any authorized, funded, or implemented action is "not likely to jeopardize the continued existence of listed species or modify their critical habitat."
 NOAA and USFWS are responsible for publishing lists of endangered and threatened species.
-The ESA would apply to the construction of dilbit transport infrastructure and must also be considered in spill response scenarios (Endangered Species Act, 1973).
+The ESA would apply to the construction of dilbit transport infrastructure and must also be considered in spill planning and response activities (Endangered Species Act, 1973).

-8.8 Policy Gaps and Analysis
+7.11 Policy Gaps and Analysis

-The outline of regulations governing oil spills and their prevention above has suggested potential gaps in regulations when it comes to increased transport of oil sands products out of Alberta.
+The outline of regulations governing oil spills and their prevention above has suggested potential gaps in regulations when it comes to increased transport of oil sands products.
 The two most obvious gaps are the exemption of oil sands products from an excise tax and the lack of specific information required by facilities and transporters regarding the oil product they are handling.
 However, there are additional gaps in policies and regulations that warrant attention as transport of oil sands products increases.
-The Federal Railroad Administration has traditionally spent little time concerned with the oversight of oil spill planning as large oil spills in rail transport have not generally been a threat until recent years, during which oil transport via rail has increased.
-Further, there is a concern that the recently drafted PHMSA contingency plans for pipelines are not well integrated with regional and area plan as required.
-In addition, while many current regulations give agencies the authority to effectively regulate bitumen products, problems can arise from a lack of resources and experience dealing with potentially non-floating oils.
+The Federal Railroad Administration has not invested much time or effort for oversight of oil spill planning, as large oil spills in rail transport have not generally been a threat until recently, during which oil transport via rail has rapidly increased.
+Further, there is a concern that the recently drafted PHMSA contingency plans for pipelines are not well-integrated with regional and area plans, as required.
+In addition, while many current regulations give agencies the authority to effectively regulate bitumen products, problems can arise from a lack of resources and experience dealing with unconventional oils.

-8.8.1 Dilbit Excise Tax Exemption
+7.11.1 Dilbit Excise Tax Exemption

-As mentioned above, an IRS memorandum exempted dilbit and synthetic crude derived from oil sands from being subject to an eight-cent-per-barrel excise tax that would otherwise go into the Oil Spill Liability Trust Fund.
+An IRS memorandum exempted dilbit and synthetic crude derived from oil sands from being subject to an eight-cent-per-barrel excise tax that would otherwise go into the Oil Spill Liability Trust Fund.
 The July 2011 IRS memorandum stated: "tar sands imported into the United States are not subject to the excise tax on petroleum imposed by § 4611 of the Internal Revenue Code" (IRS, 2011).
 Notably, this fund can be drawn upon to cover spills of oil sands products.
 "Tar Sands" in this context refers to two materials: